DecisionsDev/odm-rpa-invoicing-sample/README.md

 generated, we will write an IBM RPA task to invoke it and get the tax and discounted price for each order.

-You now need to install and run the odm-decision-forms contrib, which will provide you with a generated form to invoke the decision service.
+You now need to install and run the [odm-decision-forms](https://www.npmjs.com/package/odm-decision-forms) npm package, which will provide you with a generated form to invoke the decision service.

 ```bash
 npm install -g odm-decision-forms